briancartercst/minion/README.md

 	to resolve before rendering the template.
 This ensures that when the template is rendered, all data has been properly initialized.
-	The HTML node of the component (e.g. `<hello>` in the previous example) is passed as a jQuery object, so the component can examine its atributes and content before its template is rendered.
+	The HTML node of the component (e.g. `<hello>` in the previous example) is passed as a jQuery object, so the component can examine its attributes and content before its template is rendered.
 - **ready(rootNode)**: invoked after the HTML template has been fully rendered, including the mustache expansions and any nested components.
 The rendered template root element